StormWindStudios/Duo-Linux-2FA/README.md

  2. Installs the duo-unix PAM module.
  3. Reconfigures SSH to use public key and Duo for two-factor authentication.
  4. Updates PAM configurations.
+ 5. Adds a new sudo user and disables root login for SSH.

 ### Usage
  1. Create a Duo account and make a UNIX Application.
  2. Gather the secrets for the application and place them in 'duo_vars.secret.yaml'.
 See duo_vars.secret.yaml.example for syntax.
  3. After saving your secrets in duo_vars.secret.yaml, encrypt it using `ansible-vault encrypt duo_vars.secret.yaml`.